 Located high along West Maui’s coastline Kapalua is the final outpost of civilization as you head around the headland.
 From here on there are only small villages and natural wilderness.
 Comprising of rocky coastline, high-end resorts, and seemingly endless Golf Courses, Kapalua is an ultra-high-end resort and the entire location is heavily manicured.

 The Star of the resort area is the Stunning Kapalua Bay Beach.
-A crescent of deep Coral sand lapped by incredible sheltered blue waters teeming with sea life.
+A crescent of deep Coral sand lapped by incredibly sheltered blue waters teeming with sea life.
 The Natural amphitheater protects the bay making for nearly year-round perfect conditions.
 Giving the bay the feeling of a giant natural swimming pool

 Getting there and Parking in Kapalua